bio-tools/biotoolsDocs/api_reference_dev.rst

 Group
 """""
-Specify a list of users in the system that can edit the resource.
-In order to set this kind of permission, add the following info into the resource data:
+Specify a list of users in the system that can edit the tool.
+In order to set this kind of permission, add the following info into the tool data:

 .. code-block:: text